lhong88/KaiAC_MCMC/README.md

 1. A package (`/Kai_MCMC`) for doing Bayesian Markov Chain Monte Carlo (MCMC) simulation on a kinetic model of the Kai oscillator.

 2. An example MCMC run with input scripts and simulation outputs (`/example_run`).
 It is recommended to perform the simulations on a computing cluster.
+A Mathematica notebook for analysis is available in `/example_run/step5_sample`.

 3. A phosphorylation dataset for model fitting (`/data`).